Disneyland Paris Discounts

 - much more!

-- My friends Ann and Danilo V wrote a travel blog about their experiences with taking their 5 children to Europe in Summer 2007.
+- Friends of MouseSavers.com Ann and Danilo V wrote a travel blog about their experiences with taking their 5 children to Europe in Summer 2007.
 They visited Disneyland Resort Paris in addition to independent travel through France, Switzerland, Italy and Spain as well as a Disney Mediterranean cruise (10 nights roundtrip from Barcelona) followed by a 14-night Transatlantic cruise on the Disney Magic.
 To read the Disneyland Resort Paris portion of their blog, start here.

 - MouseSavers.com reader Kevin M sent this short report of his visit in summer 2006:

 “I recently returned from Disneyland Paris where my wife and I spent 6 days on property.
 We used it as our base and traveled out from there.
 We had an excellent time.
 In case you are not aware, the Sante Fe and Cheyenne hotels have no air conditioning.
 The New York has circulating air, but it does not cool the room.
 The other three have A/C in the rooms only.
 The lobbies and hallways are not air conditioned in any of the hotels, except maybe the Disneyland Hotel.
 We found this out when we checked in at the Santa Fe on a 90 degree day.
 There are not any screens on the windows either and they do have bugs.
 We quickly upgraded to the Newport Bay Club.